fpgmaas/deptry/docs/docs/usage.md

 # Usage & Configuration

-## Prerequisites

-In order to check for obsolete imports, _deptry_ requires a _pyproject.toml_ file to be present in the directory passed as the first argument, and it requires the corresponding environment to be activated.

 ## Configuration

 _deptry_ can be configured with command line arguments or by adding a `[tool.deptry]` section to _pyproject.toml_.
 Explanation for the command line arguments can